 Nutrition for Women, 1993 , Raymond Peat

-The above quote is from Nutrition for Women, an online book that you can download for free.
-The printed version is priced at over $500.00 on Amazon!
+The quote above is from Dr. Peat's book, Nutrition for Women.
+You can download it for free at Ray Peat dot com.
+The book is out of print and the printed version costs over $500.00 on Amazon!

 Why You Need Carrot Salad

-Without getting graphic, the carrots are a very good source of fiber and my digestion has improved in the past few weeks.
+Without getting graphic, raw carrots are a good source of fiber and my digestion has improved since I started eating this.

-While estrogen is an essential hormone in the human body, having too much of it, a condition known as estrogen dominance, can lead to various health problems and imbalances.
+While estrogen is essential for the body, too much of it, known as estrogen dominance, can cause health problems and hormonal imbalances.

 How to Decrease Your Estrogen Load

-To decrease your estrogen load, focus on a balanced diet rich in fiber, vegetables, and fruits, while limiting processed foods and alcohol consumption.
-Regular physical activity helps to maintain a healthy weight, as excess body fat can contribute to higher estrogen levels.
+Regular physical activity also helps maintain a healthy weight.
+This is important since excess body fat can contribute to higher estrogen levels.

 - Laundry detergent: should be free of fragrance and dyes.